engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 For example, we create a quickstart guide omitting all unnecessary information.
 Our onboarding experience flourishes when users try our project with the least amount of steps possible.
 For sophisticated systems, we explain how to migrate data from a third-party tool to our product.

 Besides onboarding, well-presented how-to guides dramatically reduce frustrations for common errors.
-Our readers are able to identify errors and navigate our guides to fix them in stressful environments.
+Our readers can identify errors and navigate our guides to fix them in stressful environments.

 More details available at [diataxis.fr/how-to-guides](https://diataxis.fr/how-to-guides/).